8secz-johndpope/projectaile/Readme.md

 Although everyone have their own style of development and their own way of organizing their code, through ProjectAIle, i plan to provide a common checklist or pipeline or workflow which is essentially common in every machine learning project and can be easily modified by anyone or extended upon to customize their workflow.

 ### The Directory Structure
-The ProjectAIle architecture contains the following project structure :
+The ProjectAIle architecture contains the following project structure : <br />
 <img src='src/directory.png' alt='directory' />